chiwaichan/prefix-list-of-ec2-private-ip-addresses-using-eventbridge/README.md

 ![16](https://github.com/chiwaichan/blog-assets/raw/main/images/maintain-a-prefix-list-of-ec2-private-ip-adresses-using-eventbridge/16-new-ec2-instance-tags.png)

-Here we see the Private IP address of the new manually created EC2 instance appear in the Prefix List Entries; also, the Max Entries has been updated to 2.
+Here we see the Private IP address of the new manually created EC2 instance appear in the Prefix List Entries; also, the Max Entries has been updated to 2 by the Lambda function.

 ![17](https://github.com/chiwaichan/blog-assets/raw/main/images/maintain-a-prefix-list-of-ec2-private-ip-adresses-using-eventbridge/17-prefix-list-new-ec2-add.png)